accessibilitywars/aw2-builds/docs/_posts/2022-04-08-power-weaver.md

 ## Variants

 Marauder can be replaced by Berserker, Knight, or Soldier, though soldier and knight will perform considerably worse.
-Sigil of Accuracy is a large DPS boost over Blood.
-Water or Earth signet can be replaced with Elemental glyph or any other utility of your choice.
+Sigil of Accuracy is a large DPS boost over Blood. <span data-aw2-key="8" data-aw2-skill="5570"></span> or <span data-aw2-key="9" data-aw2-skill="5571"></span> can be replaced with <span data-aw2-key="8" data-aw2-skill="5502"></span> or any other utility of your choice.

 ## Other References